MikkelKongsgaard/SSArchitectures/feature_breakdowns/Create_subject_feature_breakdown.md

 ### Feature: Creating a subject

-A study branch coordinator needs to be able to add new subjects that are taught at the faculty and information about them to the system.
+As a study branch coordinator, I need to add new subjects that are taught at the faculty and information about them to the system.

 #### Feature breakdown